 Post-Anathema.
 Our aesthetics blog, developing visual explorations of our worldview.

 The Future Primaeval.
-A slower group blog carefully developing social theory and lifestyle philosophy from a skeptical perspective.
+A slower group blog carefully developing social theory.

 Want to help?
 Here's what you should be doing: